puppetlabs/puppet-docs/source/mcollective1.2/terminology.md

 expose many tasks like *mailq*, *rm*, *retry* etc.  These are al actions provided by an agent.

 ## Facts
-Discreet bits of information about your nodes.
+Discrete bits of information about your nodes.
 Examples could be the domain name, country, role, operating system release etc.

 Facts are provided by plugins of the type *MCollective::Facts*, you can read about writing